Khushi-58/ada_project1/README.md

 Khushi (4MW23CS058)

 🛠️ Features

 Generates a random palindrome string.
 Serial implementation of palindrome check.
 Parallel implementation using OpenMP.
 Execution time comparison for both methods.

-⚙️ Requirements
+⚙️ Requirements:

 GCC Compiler
 OpenMP support (gcc with -fopenmp flag)
 C Standard Library

-🚀 Compilation & Execution
+🚀 Compilation & Execution:

 Compile:
 bash:gcc check_palindrome.c -o check_palindrome -fopenmp

 Run:
 bash:./check_palindrome
 🔸 You will be prompted to enter the length of the string (must be greater than 10).